danieldimbarre/danieldimbarre/README.md

 ## Hi, I'm Daniel

-- I’m currently learning TypeScript Developement
+- I’m currently learning Rust Developement
-- I’m currently working in [Mariana](https://mariana.ml)
+- I’m currently working in ...

 *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.*